nextbreakpoint/kubernetes-playground/README.md

 Configure pull secrets for the default service account:

     kubectl --kubeconfig=admin.conf patch serviceaccount default -n default -p '{"imagePullSecrets": [{"name": "regcred"}]}'

-### Uninstall the Docker Registry

-Uninstall the Docker Registry with the command:

-    registry-delete

 ## Deploy Kafka, Zookeeper and Flink using Helm